Non-Line-of-Sight Reconstruction using Efficient Transient Rendering: Motivation

 \section{Motivation}

-\nvs Every imaging modality from ultrasound to x-ray knows situations where the target is partially or entirely occluded by other objects and therefore cannot be directly observed.
+Every imaging modality from ultrasound to x-ray knows situations where the target is partially or entirely occluded by other objects and therefore cannot be directly observed.
 In a recent strand of work, researchers have aimed to overcome this limitation, developing a variety of approaches to extend the line of sight of imaging systems, for instance using wave optics \cite{Katz:2014,boger2018non} or by using the occluder itself as an accidental imager \cite{bouman2017turning}.
 Among all the techniques proposed, a class of methods has received particular attention within the computer vision and imaging communities.
 The main source of information for these methods are indirect reflections of light within the scene, represented by time-resolved impulse responses.
 From such responses, it has been shown that the presence and position of objects ``around a corner'' \cite{Kirmani:2009}, or even their shape \cite{Velten:2012:Recovering} and/or reflectance \cite{Naik:2011} can be reconstructed.
 In this paper, we focus on the archetypal challenge of reconstructing the shape of an unknown object from 3-bounce indirect and (more or less) diffuse reflections off a planar wall (\Fig{fig:teaser}(a)) \cite{Kirmani:2009}.
 The overwhelming majority of approaches to this class of problem rely on ellipsoidal \emph{backprojection}, where intensity measurements are smeared out over the loci in space (ellipsoidal shells) that correspond to plausible scattering locations under the given geometric constraints \cite{Velten:2012:Recovering,Buttafava:2015,Gariepy:2016,Kadambi:2016:OIT:2882845.2836164,ArellanoOpEx2017}.
 Ellipsoidal backprojection implicitly assumes that the object is a volumetric scatterer, and it does not take into account surface orientation and self-occlusion of the object.
-More importantly, unlike linear backprojection used in standard emission or absorption tomography, ellipsoidal backprojection is not the adjoint of a physically motivated forward light transport operator.
-This necessitates heavy heuristic filtering \cite{lamanna}, and the reconstructed shapes are typically flat and low in detail. \changed{On the other hand, algorithms based on ellipsoidal backprojection generally have much shorter runtimes than our approach, since they don't require a global optimization scheme.}
+More importantly, unlike linear backprojection used in standard emission or absorption tomography, ellipsoidal backprojection is not the adjoint of a physically plausible forward light transport operator.
+Where such operators have been identified \cite{lamanna}, they are typically constrained to rudimentary volumetric, non-opaque, isotropic scattering models.
+This necessitates filtering, and the reconstructed shapes are typically flat and low in detail.
+On the other hand, algorithms based on ellipsoidal backprojection generally have much shorter runtimes than our approach, since they do not require a global optimization scheme.